igneous-systems/md5vec/README.md

 which provides an up-to-8-way parallel invocation of md5 rounds on the given byte slices. (by analogy to `hash.Write`)

-Note: all slices must be of the same length, and `len(p)` must be the same as `len(h)`.
+Note: all byte slices must be of the same length, and `len(p)` must be the same as `len(h)`.
 Furthermore, `h` must represent a collection of `crypto/md5` hash digests, as created by `md5.New()`.
 Therefore, after calling `WriteN()` any trailers may be written directly via `hash.Write()` and